valboz/RTModel/docs/Astrophotometric.md

 The results of an astrophotometric modeling run are displayed in the end with the chi square including both the photometric and the astrometric contributions.
 The assessment is contained in `nature.txt` with the list of models which are available as text files in the subdirectory `/FinalModels`, similarly to purely [photometric fits](ModelingRun.md#best-models).
 However, the model files also contain the information relative to astrometric parameters.

-In particular, the list of parameters in the first line contains `nps + 4 * ntel + 1` values, where `nps` is the number of parameters in the model category including the 4 astrometric parameters (e.g. 13 for binary-lenses) and `ntel` is the number of datasets.
+In particular, the list of parameters in the first line contains `nps + 4 * ntel + 5` values, where `nps` is the number of parameters in the model category including the 4 astrometric parameters (e.g. 13 for binary-lenses) and `ntel` is the number of datasets.
 For each dataset, besides the background and source flux, we also have the centroid position at time t0 in Dec and RA, which is obtained by the fitting.
-Finally, we have the chi square.
+Finally, we have the anomaly parameters and the chi square.

-The second line contains the uncertainty on each of the above listed parameters (except for the chi square).
+The second line contains the uncertainty on each of the above listed parameters (except for the chi square and the anomaly parameters).
 Therefore, this line contains `nps + 4 * ntel` values.

 The remaining lines contain the covariance matrix between the model parameters.
 Therefore, there are `nps` lines containing `nps` values each.